Amber McNaught: Blogging

+Writing

 In July 2016, McNaught released her first book My Blogging Secrets.

 In 2017, McNaught was commissioned by The Quarto Group to write an illustrated guide to capsule wardrobes called Closet Essentials.
 The book was released in October 2017.

+In 2022 McNaught self-published her first novel under the pen name of Amber Eve.
+Since then McNaught has gone on to self-publish a total of 7 novels.